CausalAILab/ListConditionalIndependencies/README.md

 # ListConditionalIndependencies

-Implementation of the algorithms for listing all conditional independence relations (CIs) implied by a causal model.
+This repository contains the implementation for the paper ["Testing Causal Models with Hidden Variables in Polynomial Delay via Conditional Independencies"](https://causalai.net/r117.pdf) by Hyunchai Jeong\*, Adiba Ejaz\*, Jin Tian, and Elias Bareinboim.
+More specifically, the algorithms for listing all conditional independence relations (CIs) implied by a causal model.
+\* These authors contributed equally.

 ## How to install